DavidKiesel/dotfiles/README.md

 directory corresponding to the files (and possibly directories) under the package directory.

-Note that, if the `stow` command encounters a pre-existing conflict, it will abort the entire operation.
+Note that, if the `stow` command for a given package encounters a pre-existing conflict, it will abort the entire operation for that package.
 If this happens, you could manually remove or move aside any pre-existing files that conflict.

 ## Install All Packages